Learning subgaussian classes : Upper and minimax bounds: Introduction and main results

 We end this introduction with a word about notation.
-Throughout, absolute constants or constants that depend on other parameters are denoted by $c$, $C$, $c_1$, $c_2$, etc., (and, of course, we will specify when a constant is absolute and when it depends on other parameters).
-The values of these constants may change from line to line.
+Throughout, absolute constants or constants that depend on other parameters are denoted by $c$, $C$, $c_1$, $c_2$, etc., (and, of course, we will specify when a constant is absolute and when it depends on other parameters); their values may change from line to line.
 The notation $x\sim y$ (resp. $x\lesssim y$) means that there exist absolute constants $0<c<C$ for which $cy\leq x\leq Cy$ (resp. $x\leq Cy$).
-If $b>0$ is a parameter then $x\lesssim_b y$ means that $x\leq C(b) y $ for some constant $C(b)$ depending only on $b$.
+If $b>0$ is a parameter then $x\lesssim_b y$ means that $x\leq C(b) y $ for some constant $C(b)$ that depends only on $b$.